learn-co-curriculum/rails-associations-library/README.md

 * Members checkout a book.
 * There is a start date and a due date.

-Tables usually have a number (hosts might seat a large party at table 6 because it's a huge corner booth but place a couple at table 10, a small table suited for two).

-When you make a reservation, you usually include a time.
-You don't just say, "I'd like to reserve a table for four."
-You say, "I'd like to reserve a table for four on Tuesday at 7pm."
-Therefore, reservations at the very least should have a start time.

 ## Instructions

 #### Draw the Domain